PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this characterization before production changes.
 Keep the store at 128/128 and never create, update, or reopen a pull request.

+## Late-binary repair decision implementation

+The new `run_late_binary_repair_cleanup` pass owner preserves the original static-signature sanitizer and indexed binary adapter order, model identity, three exact counter keys, and tensor-pruning fallback.
+It returns one boolean and does not perform reconciliation or record phase evidence.

+The lowerer now consumes that boolean and retains the existing conditional `shape_reconciliation.primary.late_binary_repair` record with its direct static-shape reconciliation call.
+Both guards around the following optional late-binary layout recovery are unchanged.
+Three evidence locals and one tensor-count snapshot left the lowerer, all compatibility wrappers remain, and the bounded store remains exactly 128/128.

+Final sequential validation under core-only `uv`:

+- focused owner contracts: `7 passed in 0.56s`;
+- affected boundary contracts: `132 passed in 2.78s`;
+- terminal-layout/pass-efficiency contracts: `92 passed in 1.88s`;
+- synthetic core runtime contracts: `55 passed in 0.92s`;
+- result contracts: `196 passed in 9.09s`;
+- architecture contracts: `258 passed in 19.02s`;
+- phase-store capacity contracts: `2 passed in 0.53s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+No real-model conversion was required because the runtime matrix covers the stable path, all three evidence triggers, prune-only cleanup, and the lowerer integration branch.
+Commit and push this checkpoint.
+At resume, characterize the adjacent optional late-binary layout-recovery decision before production changes.
+Continue with coherent commits and pushes only; never create, update, or reopen a pull request.